-- Improved drymatter production - Ideal for short term 'finishing' or dairy pastures n
+- A long-lived chicory with strong persistence - Superior disease tolerance - Improved drymatter production - Ideal for short term 'finishing' or dairy pastures

 Choice was bred in New Zealand by AgResearch Grasslands, the breeders of the original forage chicory, Puna.
 It has improved disease tolerance and very good early season growth.
 Choice also provides increased levels of required trace elements compared to ryegrass and gives high volumes of good quality summer feed for increased animal production.